Actor Stories: How Luke Perry Almost Gave Up on Acting.

 Nassif served as Perry’s agent between 1989 until 1992.
 He described the Ohio native as someone he quickly loved and admired.

 “I loved him,” said Nassif.
 “He had no fear.
 He was very humble.
 Always willing to help.
 He used to tell me, ‘Chris, if you need any help with anything in your house, I got lots of time on my hands.’
 He truly became one of our family members.
-Just a salt of the earth type of individual.”
+Just a salt-of-the-earth type of individual.”

 At the time, Perry was an up-and-coming actor looking for his big break.
-And while he remained hopeful when auditions came his way, Perry was already contemplating leaving Hollywood behind and taking on a completely different role.
+And while he remained hopeful as auditions came his way, Perry was already contemplating leaving Hollywood behind and taking on a completely different role.

 “His outlook on life was very positive,” recalled Nassif.
 “The future looked bright.
 He was determined to make it.
 Now I’m not saying he didn’t get a little bit frustrated and felt like it was never going to happen to him.
 Literally within a week, he was getting ready to go back to Ohio and join the fire department.
 I told him, ‘You have too much going on for you here.
 You have that edge.
 Just give it a little more time.’
 And that was the week when I got him the audition for ‘Beverly Hills, 90210.’”